 Clinical guidelines are based on the most current scientific evidence, and are adopted or adapted from standards published by recognized sources.
-Each guideline is reviewed and updated by Health Plan staff and approved at least every two years by the plans’ Quality Management Committee.
+Each guideline is reviewed and updated by Health Plan staff and approved at least every two years by the plans’ Quality Monitoring Committee.

 These guidelines are not a statement of benefits.
 Individual coverage will need to be verified by the Plan.

 - ADHD Guideline

 Adopted from the American Academy of Pediatrics: Reviewed December 2015.
 Next review December 2017.

 Adopted the Institute for Clinical Systems Improvement, Inc. (ICSI) Health Care Guideline " Adult Depression in Primary Care Sixteenth Edition September 2013"

 Guideline reviewed April 2014.
 Next review April 2016

 - Preventive Care of Adults Ages 19 and Older: Practice Guidelines:

 Reviewed December 2014.
 Next scheduled review December 2016.

 Adopted from the U.S. Preventive Services Task Force (USPSTF)